-Now that we enjoy an unparalleled ease-of-access to the original manuscripts of the history, translations, revelations, and teachings of the Joseph Smith, we are in a position not only to explore the many lost dimensions of ancient religion that we can see and appreciate because of what the Prophet restored, but also - and of no less importance - to recover lost dimensions of meaning in the records of the Restoration themselves.2
+N ow that we enjoy an unparalleled ease of access to the original manuscripts of the history, translations, revelations, and teachings of Joseph Smith,1 we are in an ideal position to explore the many lost dimensions of ancient religion that we can see and appreciate because of what the Prophet restored.
+Unfortunately, however, as soon as we begin to explore in earnest, we realize that access to his papers addresses only the issue of transmission of his words, and accurate transmission "need in no way imply 'understanding."2 For modern readers to understand the papers of Joseph Smith, some amount of translation must also be done, even for English-speakers.3 a deed'; it is a whole drama with centuries of tradition encrusting it, and that whole drama must be passed in review every time the word comes up for translation."4 Below, I will outline twelve interpretive and historiographical challenges that must be faced in order to achieve a better understanding of Joseph Smith's words.

-Why should that be difficult?
-Don't we now have access to the original records?
-Unfortunately, access to the papers of Joseph Smith only addresses the problem of transmission, and accurate transmission "need in no way imply 'understanding."
-For modern readers to understand the legacy of what Joseph Smith left for us, it is clear that some amount of "translation" also must be done, even for English-speakers.
-As Hugh Nibley points out: "A translation must ... be not a matching of dictionaries but a meeting of minds, for as the philologist William Entwistle puts it, 'there are no 'mere words' ... the word is a deed'; it is a whole drama with centuries of tradition encrusting it, and that whole drama must be passed in review every time the word comes up for translation."
+Hugh Nibley points out that a "translation must ... be not a matching of dictionaries but a meeting of minds, for as the philologist William Entwistle puts it, 'there are no 'mere words' ... the word is